Are Kids Overscheduled? 7 Signs Your Child Is Too Busy

 This one matters more than most people realize.
 If you’re asking “Is this too much?” or “Why does this feel so hard lately?” — that’s not random.
 Most parents don’t question the schedule unless something is off.

-In 60 seconds, you can check how your child’s schedule compares to other families — based on time, activities, and weekly load.
+In 60 seconds, check how your child’s schedule compares to other families — based on time, activities, and weekly load.

 But the number alone isn’t the full story.
 What matters more is total weekly hours, travel time, recovery time, and your child’s energy and enjoyment.
 That’s why two families with the same number of activities can feel completely different.